 Hotels are cheaper mid-week too.
 On that trip, for instance, we stayed at the Emerson Resort, a picturesque lodge in the Catskill mountains that discounts rooms $50-100 during the week.
 “Right now we have our Stay & Ski Package that starts at $53.00 per person, per night,” says Kaite Brady, an administrative assistant at the resort.
 “We recently also had a promotion that was stay two nights, get the third night free.”

 Because of the savings, we splurged on a two-story room with a private balcony and two fireplaces!

 Whenever I hear about a hotel I want to check out, I follow them on Facebook and Twitter, and sign up for email newsletters.
-I do the same for the certain.
 It takes five seconds to do, and has saved me hundreds over the last few years.

 For example, when I was pregnant, I found out that the Abbey, a luxury resort in Lake Geneva, Wisconsin, has a hard-to-find pregnancy massage table with a hole in the center, so that a mom-to-be can get a face down massage to relieve lower back pain (usually, pregnant women get massages lying on their side).
 When you’re pregnant, a day at this spa beats a week in Hawaii.
 Trust me.
 I started following them on Facebook, and was alerted whenever they ran a sale.

 These kinds of social-media-only deals can lead to substantial savings.
 “Our Facebook page is great for last minute deals, especially at the Spa,” says Sara Schmitz, Marketing Manager at The Abbey Resort and Avani Spa.
 “We have a Facebook offer for this week with a 35 percent discount off regular prices.”